Mississippi Gov. Tate Reeves fends off Democratic challenger Brandon Presley

-Mississippi Gov. Tate Reeves (R) was projected to win reelection over Democrat Brandon Presley to secure a second term, according to Decision Desk HQ.
+Mississippi Gov. Tate Reeves (R) will win reelection over Democrat Brandon Presley to secure a second term, according to Decision Desk HQ projections.

-Reeves was expected to have the edge in Tuesday’s election, although Presley put up what many observers considered a surprisingly competitive fight to try and flip the governor’s seat in the ruby-red state.
+Reeves was expected to have the edge in Tuesday’s election, although Presley put up what many observers considered a surprisingly competitive fight to try to flip the governor’s seat in the ruby-red state.

 Reeves won with the backing of former President Trump in a conservative stronghold state that hasn’t elected a Democratic governor in 20 years.